abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 There are as many answers to that question as there are people who ask.
 However, one answer can elevate our profession and fill our work with purpose:

-_We, as software engineers, exist to serve the common good._
+_We exist to serve the common good._

 ## What We're Up Against